-Another way to convert these types of cells is to use the inbuilt conversion tool.
+Another way to convert numbers seen as text in Excel is to use the inbuilt conversion tool.

 You will notice that when you have this issue, you have little green marks in the top left corners.
 If you click on the cells you will see a yellow exclamation mark (!) .
 Hovering over it will tell you the issue, but better still, click on the dropdown and you will see that one of the options is to ‘Convert to Number’.